NorahB8/AI-PROJECT/README.md

 <img width="200" height="200" alt="image" src="https://github.com/user-attachments/assets/9887120d-797a-4713-a16b-43f547c17cd7" />
-# Climate Data Analysis

 This project looks at how temperature, CO₂ emissions, and precipitation have changed across the world from 1940 to 2024.
 The data comes from three Our World in Data CSV files, which I cleaned and merged into one dataset covering 178 countries.
 From there I made charts to explore the trends, then trained two machine learning models to predict temperature and precipitation.

----

-## What's in the notebook

 **Data cleaning and merging**
 The three datasets all use slightly different column names and formats, so the first part of the notebook standardises everything and joins them on country + year.
 Rows with missing values are dropped rather than filled in, since guessing climate data felt wrong.